-Welcome to St. Mary’s parish community.
+Welcome to St. Mary’s Parish Community.
 We are a Catholic community that believes in the transforming power of Christ’s love, and look to live it out as a community that prays, serves, eats, works, and shares each other’s struggles and joys.
-We hope that you with find a place here to share your gifts and grow in love with God and one another.
+We hope that you will find a place here to share your gifts and grow in love with God and one another.

 2. LET'S GET COFFEE

 Whether you’re an individual or a family, a student or a senior, entering a new community can be nerve-wracking.
 We want to make this as easy as possible for you.

 Let’s book a time to get coffee.
 This would be a casual meeting to get to know each other and explore different ways of how you might like to get involved in parish life.
 Complete this form to book a time with one of us!